webpro-nl/knip/packages/docs/src/content/docs/explanations/entry-files.md

 Next to the default locations, or the entry file patterns configured by you, Knip also looks for `entry` files in other places.
 All of this is done for each workspace separately.

+The values you set override the default values, they are not merged.

 ## Scripts in package.json